ZoKarimzadeh/attendance-software-system/README.md

 - **Ctrl + Alt + B**: Go to implementation(s)
 - **Ctrl + Shift + R**: Replace in path
 - **Ctrl + Shift + F7**: Highlight usages in file

-These shortcuts can significantly improve your productivity and streamline your development workflow in IntelliJ IDEA.

 ## 10. Domain Specific Language (DSL)
 In this phase dedicated to Domain Specific Language (DSL), our project comprises two essential files: the Interpreter and the DSL file.
 The Interpreter, meticulously crafted, serves to interpret and execute commands defined within the DSL file.